-9. Corporate Resources
+18. Corporate Resources

 Corporate resources include man, material, money, management, ideas, and information, locating research and development programs and public image, etc.

-They are the constraints or limitations on the Expectations of marketing opportunities.
+They are the constraints or limitations on the expectations of marketing opportunities.

-These should be a happy marriage between the corporate resources and corporate opportunities so that the company can accomplish the set goals.
+There should be a happy marriage between the corporate resources and corporate opportunities so that the company can accomplish the set goals.

-10. Marketing Mix
+19. Marketing Mix

 The policies adopted by manufacturers to attain success in the market constitute the marketing mix.

 The marketing mix is an important part of the Marketing System of the company and thus it is a controllable factor of the marketing environment.

-Marketing mix acts as a stimulus and resulting variables such as consumer satisfaction, marketing share, return on investment and company images responses.
+Marketing mix acts as a stimulus and resulting variables such as consumer satisfaction, marketing share, return on investment, and company image responses.

 A successful marketing strategy must have a marketing mix.

 The study of changes in the marketing environment is of vital importance for the marketing manager of a company.
 These changes can adversely affect the marketing activities of the company.
-Advanced Strategies for Building Maximum Customer Satisfaction.

 The marketing environment is a multifaceted ecosystem influenced by a myriad of factors, both internal and external to a company.